Tracardi/tracardi-api/docs/events/event_validation.md

 ## Validation errors

-If the validations does not pass an error 406 - NOT ACCEPTABLE status is returned with the information on the reason why the validation did not pass.
+If the validations do not pass, an error 406 - NOT ACCEPTABLE status is returned with the information on the reason why the validation did not pass.

 ```json